top of page

 1. Electronic records & signatures are not “nice to have.” - Your finalists must natively support Part 11 signatures and independent audit trails.
 At minimum, ask vendors to show:

-• Unique credentials per user, re‑authentication at signing, lockouts, and server‑time stamping,
+• Unique credentials per user, reauthentication at signing, lockouts, and server‑time stamping, authentication at signing, lockouts, and server‑time stamping

-A selection approach that bakes CSV in from day one
+A selection approach that includes CSV from day one

 • Step 1 — Translate GxP into selection criteria - Build your RFP/scorecard around verifiable controls.
 Examples we routinely include:

-• Part 11 e‑signature & audit trail demonstrations against your URS (show the signature panel, re‑auth, tamper‑proof audit logs).
+• 21 CFR Part 11 eSignature & audit trail demonstrations against your URS (show the signature panel, reauthorization, tamperproof audit logs).

 • Serialization and track-and-trace commitments for DSCSA (if in scope).

-• Step 3 — Score for “validate‑ability.” - Score each requirement twice: capability score and CSV readiness score (how cleanly it can be verified in IQ/OQ/PQ).
-For example, a platform that prints signature manifestation directly onto controlled PDFs and logs server‑time audit trails will score higher than one that exports to a separate tool to prove signatures.
+• Step 3 — Score for “validate‑ability.” - Score each requirement twice, once for capability and once for CSV readiness, meaning how cleanly it can be verified through installation, operational, and performance qualification testing, also known as IQ, OQ, and PQ.
+For example, a platform that prints signature manifestation directly onto controlled PDFs and logs server-time audit trails will score higher than one that exports to a separate tool to prove signatures.

-• Step 4 — Ask for evidence, not assurances - Request example URS/traceability matrices and sample executed protocols (sanitized) from each vendor or partner.
-We’ve shared and received these deliverables on successful projects; they shorten your path to a defendable validation package.
+• Step 4 — Ask for evidence, not assurances - Request example user requirements and traceability matrices, plus sample executed test protocols that have been sanitized, from each vendor or implementation partner.
+We have shared and received these deliverables on successful projects, and they shorten your path to a validation package you can defend.

 Where ERP vendors and partners meaningfully differ

-• Commercial pharma features - Out‑of‑the‑box chargebacks/rebates rarely meet life‑sciences needs without enhancements (indirect hierarchies, class‑of‑trade pricing).
+• Commercial pharma features - Out-of-the-box chargebacks and rebates rarely meet life sciences needs without enhancements, especially for indirect customer hierarchies and class-of-trade pricing.
 If your revenue model depends on it, treat it as core scope.

-• Quality flows - Quarantine/MRB, sampling rules (AQLs), and COA generation are implemented very differently.
-Seeing them live during selection protects you from discovering gaps during OQ.
+• Quality flows - Quarantine and nonconforming material handling, sampling rules, and certificate generation are implemented very differently across systems.
+Seeing these workflows live during selection helps you avoid discovering gaps during operational qualification testing.

 Your validation plan should be sketched before contracts are signed so vendors can price and schedule to it.